nodejs/node/doc/api/n-api.md

 * [Object Wrap][]
 * [Aynchronous Operations][]

-The N-API is a C based API in order to allow us to ensure ABI stability across Node.js versions and different compiler levels.
+The N-API is a C API that ensures ABI stability across Node.js versions and different compiler levels.
 However, we also understand that a C++ API can be easier/faster to use in many cases.
-To support these cases we expect there to be one or more C++ wrapper modules that provide an in-lineable C++ API that results in a binary that only depends on the symbols for the N-API C based functions exported by Node.js.
+To support these cases we expect there to be one or more C++ wrapper modules that provide an inlineable C++ API.
+Binaries built with these wrapper modules will depend on the symbols for the N-API C based functions exported by Node.js.
 These wrappers are not part of N-API, nor will they be maintained as part of Node.js.
 One such example is:
 [node-api](https://github.com/nodejs/node-api).

 ## Basic N-API Data Types